imarc/handbook/frontend.markdown

 [Google Web Fonts](http://www.google.com/webfonts) is a free web font collection iMarc has used.

-## Advanced HTML5 and CSS3 usage
+## HTML5 and CSS3 usage

+While iMarc uses the [HTML5](https://developer.mozilla.org/en-US/docs/HTML/HTML5) doctype, it’s important to understand your project’s technical specification.
+SOme advanced HTML5 technologies may not function correctly

  If you choose to use HTML5 elements, use [Modernizr](http://modernizr.com/) to ensure backwards compatability with older browsers.

 Modernizr detects what the browser’s rendering engine supports, and allows you to customize